Frontline Ltd. (FRO) Shares Down Despite Recent Market Volatility

 FRO’s Market Performance

-FRO stock saw an increase of -1.61% in the past week, with a monthly gain of 25.70% and a quarterly increase of 33.32%.
-The volatility ratio for the week is 3.51%, and the volatility levels for the last 30 days are 4.11% for Frontline Ltd. (FRO).
-The simple moving average for the last 20 days is 6.34% for FRO stock, with a simple moving average of 49.86% for the last 200 days.
+FRO’s stock has seen a -2.86% decrease for the week, with a 7.34% rise in the past month and a 35.86% gain in the past quarter.
+The volatility ratio for the week is 3.75%, and the volatility levels for the past 30 days are at 4.08% for Frontline Ltd. The simple moving average for the last 20 days is -0.95% for FRO stock, with a simple moving average of 42.46% for the last 200 days.

 Analysts’ Opinion of FRO